-Statistically speaking, if I'd chosen to get Botox to temper the fine lines and sullen skin that was staring back at me in the mirror, I'd be among a large grouping of millennial men and women.
-According to the American Society of Plastic Surgeons, Botox procedures have seen a 28% increase since 2010 while dermal fillers have seen a 32% increase since 2010 among the age group 20 to 29.
+Statistically speaking, if I'd chosen to get Botox to temper the fine lines and sullen skin that was staring back at me in the mirror, I'd be among a large grouping of millennials.
+According to the American Society of Plastic Surgeons, Botox procedures have seen a 28 percent increase since 2010 while dermal fillers have seen a 32 percent increase since 2010 among the age group 20 to 29.
 As a preventative measure, Botox positions the muscle underneath the injection site upright so that you're unable to contort your face in such a way that causes depressions in the skin; though, if it's done conservatively, you'll be able to maintain natural movement.
 There are no known side effects, save for swelling.
-Arguably the only downside is the steep cost: $500 to $1000 per year or upkeep session.
+Arguably the only downside is the steep cost: $150-$350 per session.

 I'm certainly not against Botox—several of my friends and colleagues have been injected and were met with smooth, line-free foreheads and lifted complexions.
 But after a frightening personal encounter with filler, I'm not emotionally ready to tango with needles in my face again just yet.
 And while I truly feel that an in-office visit yields better results than products, I've found a routine that's made a marked difference in my skin, no appointment necessary.
 I'm considering this my preventative measure before gravity renders itself enemy number one and I need to take a more invasive measure.
 Ahead, find my Botox-alternative routine.